khopsickle/park_mapper/README.md

 ## Usage

-Check out the [live site](http://park-mapper.herokuapp.com/) and create an account to save your favorite parks..
+Check out the [live site](http://park-mapper.herokuapp.com/) and create an account to save your favorite parks.

 Or visit the [Park index](http://park-mapper.herokuapp.com/parks) to search without creating an account.